RHPL Preparedness & Response Plan to COVID-19

-- Magazines will circulate and can be enjoyed at home.
+- Newspapers are available and can be enjoyed at the library.

 - Small donations of books are accepted and can be placed in the donation bins near the Circulation desk.
 For larger book donations, call the Friends of RHPL at 248-650-7178.

 - The Friends Library Store is open.

 How do I return my library materials?